TrueBlocks/trueblocks-core/docs/templates/readme-intros/admin-scrape.md

 `[{NAME}]` is a long running process, therefore we advise you run it as a service or in terminal multiplexer such as `tmux`.
 It is possible to start and stop `[{NAME}]` as needed, but doing so means the scraper needs to catch up to the front of the chain, a process that may take some time depending on how frequently the scraper is run.
 See below for a more in depth explanation of how the scraping process works and prerequisites for it proper operation.

 The scraper can scrape either the index only, previously created monitors only, both, or neither.
 If you specify `none`, timestamps will be scraped but nothing else.
 If you're scraping monitors, you may tell the system to cache traces and transactions.
 This will speed up access, but take addition hard drive space.
-You may also adjust the speed of operation on different machines with the `--sleep` and `--n_blocks` options.
+You may also adjust the speed of operation on different machines with the `--sleep` and `--block_cnt` options.
 Finally, you may choose to optionally `--pin` each new chunk to IPFS.

 [{USAGE}]